 If it’s not a first-time seizure, I’ll look for any provoking illness/injury.
 I’ll ensure the patient did not have status with multiple seizures uninterrupted by a return to baseline and look into whether they need a loading dose of their seizure medication if they haven’t been compliant.
 Most of these patients get cleared by history alone without any additional testing.
 I rarely image these patients.

 If they have a fever and a seizure, it’s a whole different ballgame, unless they are between 3 months and 5 years.
 Simple pediatric febrile seizures are treated just like we would treat the fever.
 If they are less than 3 months or more than 5 years, I’ll work them up for meningitis.

-Jeffrey L. Jarvis, MD, MS, EMT-P, FACEP, FAEMS, is an associate medical director for FlightBridgeED,LLC, an EMS medical director for the Williamson County EMS system and Marble Falls Area EMS, and an emergency physician at Baylor Scott & White Hospital in Round Rock, Tex.
+Jeffrey L. Jarvis, MD, MS, EMT-P, FACEP, FAEMS, is chief medical director for FlightBridgeED,LLC, an EMS medical director for the Williamson County EMS system and Marble Falls Area EMS, and an emergency physician at Baylor Scott & White Hospital in Round Rock, Tex.
 He is board-certified in emergency medicine and EMS.
 He began his career as a paramedic with Williamson County EMS in 1988 and continues to maintain his paramedic license.